giulianoassaggio/LongNumber/README.md

 # LongNumber Class

-A C++ class for handling large numbers (greater than 64 bits) with arbitrary bases.
+A C++ class for handling large integer numbers (greater than 64 bits) with arbitrary bases.
+Please note that the class isn't complete, doesn't compile and has never been tested.

 ## Overview